Open-Finance-Lab/RLSolver/README.md

     └──portfolio_allocation
     └──quantum_circuits
     └──tensor_train
 └──methods_RLOR # Generic RL+OR methods, i.e., one method can solver multiple problems.
-Integration of RL and OR.
+Integration of RL and OR using Gurobi.
     └──RL_branching
     └──RL_column_generation
     └──RL_cutting